 You can move your ISAs to a different bank or building society in search of a better rate or a different investment opportunity, although you do need to be careful how you do this if you want to protect your money's tax-free status.

-Not all providers and all accounts will accept ISA transfers so you will need to check which do and don’t when looking to move your money.
+Not all providers and all accounts will accept ISA transfers so you'll need to check which do and don't when looking to move your money.

 To move money from an ISA with one bank or building society to another you will need to contact your ISA provider to arrange the transfer.

 Under no circumstances should you withdraw the money in cash or transfer it online in person, doing this will remove your savings from the ISA wrapper and mean you lose that part of your ISA allowance.